 4. Smarter audio features

-The latest sound bars come with multiple options for connectivity, including Bluetooth and Wi-Fi.
+The best sound bar comes with multiple options for connectivity, including Bluetooth and Wi-Fi.
 This makes it simple to connect to a mobile device like your phone, tablet, or laptop if you just want to listen to music, or enhance the audio from a video you’re watching on the computer.
 They also feature voice assistant support, functioning as smart speakers.
 Additionally, you’ll find features like adaptive sound modes that can adjust audio based on what you’re watching, whether it’s a daytime soap opera, a rom-com, a high-octane movie, or an intense video game.
 Many also support HDMI ARC/eARC, Dolby Atmos, and low-latency audio, which further enhances content like dramatic streaming shows, music, and gaming.

-What to consider when buying a sound bar
+What to consider when buying a sound bar for TV

 Room size and setup